NIL8U/WWGXS-AI-App/README.md

 # GenXSays
 AI+Human Build Funny/Stupid GenX Saying Generator App.
 Enter a real life scenario or stupid made up one, and let us generate what GenX would say in that situation.
-Funny, snarky, snappy, smartassy - and then there is extra feral mode for the really sharp sarcastic and profile  with GenX bit responses.
+Funny, snarky, snappy, smartassy - and then there is extra feral mode for the really sharp sarcastic and profane shit with that GenX bite responses.
+Youll love it!
 Give it a go, tell your friends and come back
-Powered by Feral GenX Creators - Caution, May Bit!
+Powered by Feral GenX Creators - Caution, May bite !